The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: Introduction

 with the top sequence the {\upshape(}$\KU_p$-linearised{\upshape)} fibre sequence from Bousfield, the bottom sequence the fibre sequence coming from the presentation of Theorem~{\upshape\ref{thm:cochain_presentation}}, and with $c_X^{\KU_p}$ the $\KU_p$-linear Behrens--Rezk comparison map. \end{theoremLetter}

 Thus $c_X^{\KU_p} $ is an equivalence for such $X$.
 As detailed in §\ref{ssec:construction_of_diagram}, this implies that $c_X$ is an equivalence, and thus recovers the following result of Kjaer.

-\begin{corollary*}[\cite{kjaer_v1}] Let $p$ be an odd prime.
+\begin{corollaryLetter}[\cite{kjaer_v1}] Let $p$ be an odd prime.
 If $X$ is a pointed space satisfying the conditions of Notation~{\upshape\ref{not:ext_algebra_plus_Bousfield_stuff}}, then $X$ is $\Phi_1$-good.
-In particular, if $X$ is a simply connected H-space such that $\sH_*(X;\Q)$ is associative and $\sH_*(X;\Z_{(p)})$ is a finitely generated $\Z_{(p)}$-module, then $X$ is $\Phi_1$-good. \end{corollary*}
+In particular, if $X$ is a simply connected H-space such that $\uH_*(X;\Q)$ is associative and $\uH_*(X;\Z_{(p)})$ is a finitely generated $\Z_{(p)}$-module, then $X$ is $\Phi_1$-good. \end{corollaryLetter}